CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/data_process_examples/example_facebook.rst

     >>> io.save_pickle(osp.join(data_root, 'test_set.pkl'), test_set)

-Here we also save the ``pos_edges``, so you can use it to make evaluation sets for "one-pos-k-neg" or "one-pos-whole-graph" method by concatenating some randomly sampled negative nodes.
+Here we also save the ``pos_edges``, so you can use it to make evaluation sets for "one-pos-k-neg" or "whole-graph-one-pos" method by concatenating some randomly sampled negative nodes.

 If you have done the above steps successfully, your data directory will be like follows: